 ACE scores are determined through a ten-question form that touches on various types of abuse that a child may have experienced prior to turning 18.

 Camp kids are at a critical crossroads in their lives: soon their small bodies will grow and they could potentially use them to hurt others.
 Statistically, 78% of kids from violent homes will grow up and hurt their partner(s) and/or children.
 If they don’t have a positive intervention and learn alternatives to violence, their futures could be very dark and destructive.
-Thankfully, Camp HOPE helps kids change how this story ends and breaks the cycle of generational violence.
-With healthy role modeling, learning the power of choices and ongoing family support, these children’s futures are undoubtedly brighter than their past.
+Camp HOPE helps kids change how their story ends by breaking the cycle of generational violence.

 What We Do

 At Camp HOPE, we use fun-filled avenues to bring HOPE into campers’ lives.
 At camp, we discuss important life lessons such as the value of forgiveness, the future is brighter than the past, and that we all need each other.
 Campers learn about role models who have overcome difficult times and chosen to do good things with their lives.
 Campers are challenged with trust and team-building exercises such as rock climbing and yoga and empowered with character trait awards.
 Using meaningful activities, we create an environment where kids feel safe, seen, encouraged, and loved.